funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/patterns-specification/patterns-specification.md

 <!-- Date: 20180612  -->

 <!-- #header -->
-TODO
+Specification pattern allows us to encapsulate domain knowledge into single unit to make it reusable in different parts of the application.
 <!-- #endheader -->

-Let’s assume we have following business requirement:
+Let's assume we have following business requirement:

 When a customer has 10 accounts or more, he becomes a premium customer and must be informed about this.